h01ger/piuparts/README.txt

 * "output-directory" is the directory where piuparts-report places the logfiles, generated html files, charts, ... that can be served by a webserver.

+* "doc-root" is the location where the webserver will serve the piuparts report from.
+Default: "/piuparts/".
+Use "/" if it will be on the root of some domain.

 ==== section specific configuration

 The section specific settings will be reloaded each time a section